tarreislam/mariadb-galera-cluster/README.md

 ### Mega epic crashed clusters

-If you somehow still have a crashed cluster add `START_WITHOUT_MYSQL=true` to successfully inspect/recover from your pod
+If you somehow still have a crashed cluster add `START_WITHOUT_MYSQL=true` to successfully inspect/recover from your pod.